GaochangWu/DA2N/README.md

 6. Please prepare your dataset in the ".h5" format with shape batch (examples) x channels x width x angular. <br>

+7. "Model_ae" is the encoder part (of the autoencoder) for computing the style loss.

-7. Please cite our paper if it helps, thank you! <br>
+8. Please cite our paper if it helps, thank you! <br>